+3.18.
 Two-Wire Impedance Synthesis

-Two-wire impedance synthesis is performed on-chip to optimally match the output impedance of the Dual ProSLIC to the impedance of the subscriber loop to minimize the receive path signal reflected back onto the transmit path.
-The Dual ProSLIC chipset provides ondigitally-programmable, two-wire synthesis to meet return loss requirements against virtually any global two-wire impedance requirement.
-Refer to "AN196: Dual ProSLIC Digital Impedance important considerations Synthesis" for impedance synthesis initialization and control.
+Two-wire impedance synthesis is performed on-chip to optimally match the output impedance of the Dual ProSLIC to the impedance of the subscriber loop thus minimizing the receive path signal reflected back onto the transmit path.
+The Dual ProSLIC chipset provides on-chip, digitally-programmable, two-wire impedance synthesis to meet return loss requirements against virtually any global two-wire impedance requirement.
 Real and complex two-wire impedances are realized by a programmable digital filter block.
-(See Z_A and Z_D blocks in Figure 11 on page 24.)
+(See Z_A and Z_D blocks in Figure 11 on page 25.)